Surgery: Postoperative care

 The use of topical antibiotics on surgical wounds to reduce infection rates has been questioned.
 Antibiotic ointments are likely to irritate the skin, slow healing, and could increase risk of developing contact dermatitis and antibiotic resistance.
 It has also been suggested that topical antibiotics should only be used when a person shows signs of infection and not as a preventative.
 A systematic review published by Cochrane (organisation) in 2016, though, concluded that topical antibiotics applied over certain types of surgical wounds reduce the risk of surgical site infections, when compared to no treatment or use of antiseptics.
 The review also did not find conclusive evidence to suggest that topical antibiotics increased the risk of local skin reactions or antibiotic resistance.

 Through a retrospective analysis of national administrative data, the association between mortality and day of elective surgical procedure suggests a higher risk in procedures carried out later in the working week and on weekends.
 The odds of death were 44% and 82% higher respectively when comparing procedures on a Friday to a weekend procedure.
 This "weekday effect" has been postulated to be from several factors including poorer availability of services on a weekend, and also, decrease number and level of experience over a weekend.

 Postoperative pain affects an estimated 80% of people who underwent surgery.
 While pain is expected after surgery, there is growing evidence that pain may be inadequately treated in many people in the acute period immediately after surgery.
 It has been reported that incidence of inadequately controlled pain after surgery ranged from 25.1% to 78.4% across all surgical disciplines.
 There is insufficient evidence to determine if giving opioid pain medication pre-emptively (before surgery) reduces postoperative pain the amount of medication needed after surgery.

 Postoperative recovery has been defined as an energy‐requiring process to decrease physical symptoms, reach a level of emotional well‐being, regain functions, and re‐establish activities.
-Moreover, it has been identified that patients who have undergone surgery are often not fully recovered on discharge.
+Most people are discharged from the hospital or surgical center before they are fully recovered.
+The recovery process may include complications such as postoperative cognitive dysfunction and postoperative depression.